tobias124/Rankify/README.md

 ```
 **Usage example with API-inference**

-Saving your API-keys in .env.local file will enables using this metods:
+Saving your API-keys in .env.local file, you can access them via the listed methods:
-in .env.local:
 ```python
 OPENAI_API_KEY=your-key
 LITELLM_API_KEY=your-key